Phoenix Truck Accident Attorney

 In investigating accidents involving trucking subject to the these rules and regulations, our trucking attorneys will want to determine whether the driver and company were in compliance with such rules and regulations, and if any non-compliance may have played a role in the accident.
 A key aspect of investigating these accidents is understanding the federal rules and regulations, including those requiring the keeping of detailed driving logs and maintenance records.

 By understanding these aspects, in litigation we are able to subpoena the information that may relate to our client’s case, and to take other action that may show non-compliance, which may be critical to prevailing in a lawsuit for our client.

 We have long represented clients injured in semi and other commercial interstate trucking cases.
 Firm Senior Partner Richard Traulsen has served as the past national chair of the Trucking Litigation Group of the American Association for Justice (AAJ).
 He is also a frequent lecturer at their educational programs on Trucking Litigation.
 Firm attorneys are also AV® Preeminent™ Peer Review Rated (the highest rating possible) by Martindale-Hubbell® for their legal ability and ethical standards.
 In addition, we are the only firm in Arizona to have had two attorneys who were presidents of the American Association for Justice.

-Contact our firm to work with experienced truck accident attorneys who can fight for the best possible results for your personal injury or wrongful death truck accident claim.
-Call (602) 254-6071 or go online today to learn more during a free case review.
+Whether you have sustained head injuries, spinal injuries, or broken bones, our firm can help.
+Contact our firm to work with experienced truck accident attorneys who can fight for the best possible results for your personal injury case or wrongful death truck accident claim.
+Call (602) 254-6071 or go online today to learn more about your legal options during a free case review.